 - IT Management

-In addition, a human services leader must also be able to advocate for social justice, fundraise, and build relationships with complimentary agencies and community groups.
-All of the skills of social work management must also be combined with these executive management skills to ensure the best outcomes.6
+In addition, a human services leader must also be able to advocate for social justice, fundraise, and build relationships with complementary agencies and community groups.
+All of the skills of social work management must also be combined with these executive management skills to ensure the best outcomes.

-Students in the Masters of Counseling with an Emphasis in Human Services will develop these skills and gain knowledge that will prepare them to step into these vital roles in the human services field where they can start making a difference in their communities right away.
+Students in the Masters of Counseling will develop these skills and gain knowledge that will prepare them to step into these vital roles in the human services field where they can start making a difference in their communities right away.